scottmsilver/charity-harvest/README.md

 # Lot Analyzer

-A Python tool to find optimal stock lots to donate for maximum tax benefit, specifically tailored for high-income California residents.
+A Python tool to find optimal stock lots to donate for maximum tax benefit.

 ## Features